Biomedical Research Core Facilities

 Entering from 1137 Catherine St. (Med Sci II)

 If entering through the 4th floor of Medical Science Building II (Med Sci II), head left from the entrance and follow the hallway straight down until it dead-ends at a stairwell.
 Once through that doorway, take the small flight of stairs to your left onto the 4th floor of MSRB I. From there, follow the hallway to the right until you reach the MSRB II elevators.
-View these directions on a map.
-Similarly, from the main entrance to the 3rd floor of Medical Science Building II (Med Sci II), head right down the long hallway until it dead-ends at a stairwell.
-Once through that doorway, take the small flight of stairs to your left onto the 3rd-floor MSRB I. From there, follow the hallway to the right until you reach the MSRB II elevators.
-View these directions on a map.
+View the directions to Med Sci II on a map.

 Entering from the Cancer Center of University Hospital

-If entering from the Cancer Center parking structure, take the elevators to the 7th-floor skywalk and take a right at the first set of doors (this is the 3rd floor of Med Sci I).
+If entering from the Rogel Cancer Center parking structure, take the elevators to the 7th-floor skywalk and take a right at the first set of doors (this is the 3rd floor of Med Sci I).
 This will take you down a long hallway that opens up into Med Sci II.
 Take a right at the vending machines until you reach the stairwell.
 Once through that doorway, take the small flight of stairs to your left onto the 3rd floor of MSRB I. From there, follow the hallway to the right until you reach the MSRB II elevators.
 Follow these same directions if coming directly from the Cancer Center or UH.
 You must be on the 2nd floor of either building to connect to the 3rd floor of Med Sci I and II.
-View a more detailed map indicating directions from multiple sites at Michigan Medicine (note, this is a large file).
+View a more detailed map indicating directions from multiple sites at Michigan Medicine (note: this is a large file).

 Blueprint map showing directions to BRCF through University Hospital